-CRAWL gladly and gratuitously uses the following open source packages:
+CRAWL gladly and gratuitously uses the following open source packages; the text files mentioned can be found in the docs/license/ folder:

-The Lua script language, see docs/lualicense.txt.
+The Lua script language, see lualicense.txt.

-The PCRE library for regular expressions, see docs/pcre_license.txt.
+The PCRE library for regular expressions, see pcre\license.txt.

-The Mersenne Twister for random number generation, docs/mt19937.txt.
+The Mersenne Twister for random number generation, mt19937.txt.

-The SQLite library as database engine; it is properly public domain.
+The SQLite library as database engine; it is properly in the public domain.

-The SDL and SDL_image libraries under the LGPL 2.1 license: docs/lgpl.txt.
+The SDL and SDL image libraries under the LGPL 2.1 license: lgpl.txt.